Generic Name: lenalidomide (LEN-a-LID-oh-mide)

 - If you are using a hormonal contraceptive (eg, birth control pills) to prevent pregnancy, inform your doctor if you also take an HIV protease inhibitor (eg, ritonavir); griseofulvin, rifampin, rifabutin, penicillin, amoxicillin, ampicillin, or other antibiotic medicines; St. John's wort; modafinil; phenytoin; or carbamazepine.
 These medicines may decrease the effectiveness of hormonal contraceptives.

-- Lab tests, including liver function, pregnancy tests, complete blood cell counts, and thyroid function, may be performed while you use lenalidomide.
+- Lab tests may be performed while you use lenalidomide.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use lenalidomide with caution in the ELDERLY; they may be more sensitive to its effects.